Opens main menu Main menu

 Synopsis

 The Doctor and UNIT are attached to the Inferno project - a top secret drilling operation, which aims to penetrate the Earth's crust and release a major new source of energy.
-When a toxic liquid leaks from the pipes, the project is thrown into crisis, and when the Doctor finds himnself thrown into a parallel universe, the true danger that faces Earth is revealed ...
+When a toxic liquid leaks from the pipes, the project is thrown into crisis, and when the Doctor finds himself thrown into a parallel universe, the true danger that faces Earth is revealed ...

 Background